pikvm/pikvm/README.md

 ![Screenshot](screen1.png)

+## Disclaimer
+**Q**: What is the status of this project?

+**A:** Although this documentation page is rarely updated, the project is maintained and developed.
+You can verify this by checking the activity in other repositories in our organization.
+Unfortunately, all our time is spent on code.
+We will be happy if someone can help us make a large and beautiful documentation on readthedocs.

 ## Features
 - Extra-lightweight and fancy Web-UI.
 - IPMI BMC support.
 You can use `ipmitool` for power management in your existing network infrastructure.